tari-labs/tari-university/src/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 *Who uses them?*

 The Lightning Network is spreading across the cryptocurrency landscape.
 It was originally designed for Bitcoin.
-However, Litecoin, Zcash, Ethereum, and Ripple are just a few of the many cryptocurrencies planning to implement or test some form of the network. [[12]]
+However, Litecoin, Zcash, Ethereum and Ripple are just a few of the many cryptocurrencies planning to implement or test some form of the network [[12]].

 *Strengths*

-- Micropayment channels are one of the leading solutions that has been presented to scale Bitcoin, which does not require a change to the underlying protocol.
+- Micropayment channels are one of the leading solutions that have been presented to scale Bitcoin, which do not require a change to the underlying protocol.
 - Transactions are processed instantly, the account balances of the nodes are updated, and the money is immediately accessible to the new owner.